Pamela McColl

-Pamela McColl is a Canadian publishing entrepreneur and advocate of children's issues and smoking cessation, best known for releasing a smoke-free version of the classic Twas The Night Before Christmas.
+Pamela McColl is a Canadian publishing author and advocate of children's issues and smoking cessation, best known for publishing a revised version of Twas The Night Before Christmas.

 Career

+She is an ardent cannabis Prohibitionist.
 She has been published in the Birth Institute journal on the smoking cessation and the use of marijuana in pregnancy.
 She is a director on the advisory council of the national not-for-profit corporation Smart Approaches to Marijuana Canada.
-In 2015, she compiled the book On Marijuana – a powerful examination of what marijuana use means for our children, our communities and our future, a collection of essays and articles from those who oppose increasing the availability of and access to cannabis.
+In 2015, she edited the book On Marijuana, a collection of essays and articles from opponents of cannabis legalisation.
+She is the publisher of seven books, including Pacific Spirit: The Forest Reborn.

-She is the publisher of seven books, including Pacific Spirit: The Forest Reborn, which United States Senator Frank Murkowski, the chair of the Senate Committee on Energy and Natural Resources, labelled as “one of the most important works on forest management” in recent years.